Pat992/dart_azure_cosmosdb/README.md

 A user is a logical namespace for scoping permissions on collections, documents, attachments, stored procedures, triggers, and user-defined functions.
 The user construct lives under a database resource and thus cannot cross the database boundary it is under.
 The user resource is represented by users in the Azure Cosmos DB REST resource model.
 It is a system resource, and thus contains a fixed schema.

 #### 3.8.1 List Users
+Performing a GET operation on the users resource of a particular database, i.e. the users URI path.

 The user-list operation returns a `Future<UserList>` with a list of  `User` or an error object.
 See [3.8.6 The Trigger model](#386-the-trigger-model) for information on the returned model and its variables.
 ```dart